auremoser/mozsci/log/worklog.md

 * meeting with IFF community members in Manhattan
 * last minute trip stuff with bruno
 * sent pkpr details about global sprint site
+* sent global sprint prep message to all 30 sprinters

 * cancel study group call in favor of the sprint